greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 When GPORCA is enabled \(the default\), this parameter controls GPORCA's behavior when it encounters DML operations on a replicated table.

-The default value is `on`, GPORCA attempts to plan and execute operations on a replicated tables.
+The default value is `on`, GPORCA attempts to plan and execute operations on replicated tables.
 When `off`, GPORCA immediately falls back to the Postgres Planner when it detects replicated table operations.

 The parameter can be set for a database system, an individual database, or a session or query.